 Once a transaction is processed, where will receipts come from, and are they tax deductible?

 Receipts come from PandaPay, on behalf of our partner charity, the Social Good Fund (“SocialGood”), immediately upon a transaction.
 As a public charity, SocialGood may collect donations, issue tax deductible receipts, and disburse donations to charities designated by the donor or the platform.
-As the sponsor of our digital donor-advised fund (“DAF”), SocialGood ensures compliance with IRS requirements for any transactions processed through PandaPay's API.
+As the sponsor of our digital donor-advised fund (“DAF”), SocialGood ensures compliance with IRS requirements for any transactions processed through PandaPay's API.read here.

 2. Donor-Advised Funds (DAFs)